PASTAplus/PEP/peps/pep-9.md

 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* verifies that the requesting principal is authorized to access the ACR, if the ACR exists.
 4. The *authorization service* reads the ACR into a structure.
-5. The *authorization service* returns a success message and the structure to the client.
+5. The *authorization service* returns a 200 OK and the structure to the client.

 ```
 GET: /auth/v1/rule/<id>

-readRule(permission_id)
+readRule(rule_id)
-    permission_id: the unique permissions identifier
+    rule_id: the unique rule identifier
     return:
         200 OK if successful
         400 Bad Request if ACR is invalid